wdawson/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 layout: blog_post
 title: Build an Angular App with Okta's Sign-In Widget in 15 Minutes
 author: mraible
+description: "In this article, you'll learn how to get started with Angular, and add user authentication with Okta's Sign-In Widget."
 tags: [angular, sign-in widget, okta, typescript, angular-cli]
 ---